lagbolt/library/A Cookbook of Catalog Errors.md

 ###### Bisexual

 I picked this term as a test because of its putative unambiguity compared with other terms, such as "queer".
-I have summary data (i.e., counts) from 100+ libraries for subject heading and tag searches.
+I have summary data (i.e., counts) from 100+ libraries for subject heading and tag searches for "bisexual".

 At Calgary Public Library, a keyword search returned 125 items, a subject heading search returned 111 and a tag search returned 300.
 An advanced search including items with the tag and excluding items with the subject heading returned 277.
 So, the overlap between tags and subject headings is 23 items.
 This is low but typical.

-It means that there are potentially 277 items that could be given a subject heading of "bisexual", more than tripling the the number of items returned by a subject heading search.
+It means that there are potentially 277 tagged items that could be given a subject heading of "bisexual", more than tripling the the number of items returned by a subject heading search.
 Unfortunately, I don't know of any way to check these 277 items other than one by one, by hand.

 ###### Lesbian